1993 World Trade Center bombing

-The 1993 World Trade Center bombing was a terrorist attack carried out on February 26, 1993, when a van bomb detonated below the North Tower of the World Trade Center complex in New York City.
-The 1336 lb urea nitrate–hydrogen gas enhanced device was intended to send the North Tower crashing into its twin, the South Tower, bringing down both skyscrapers and killing tens of thousands of people.
-It failed to do so, but murdered six people, including a pregnant woman, and caused over a thousand injuries.
+On February 26, 1993, Ramzi Yousef and associates carried out a van bomb terrorist attack below the North Tower of the World Trade Center in New York City.
+The 1336 lb urea nitrate–hydrogen gas enhanced device was intended to make the North Tower collapse onto the South Tower, taking down both skyscrapers and killing tens of thousands of people.
+While it failed to do so, it killed six people, including a pregnant woman, and caused over a thousand injuries.
 About 50,000 people were evacuated from the buildings that day.

-The attack was planned by a group of terrorists including Ramzi Yousef, Mahmud Abouhalima, Mohammad Salameh, Nidal A. Ayyad, Abdul Rahman Yasin, and Ahmed Ajaj.
-They received $660 from Khalid Sheikh Mohammed, Yousef's uncle.
-In March 1994, four men were convicted of carrying out the bombing: Abouhalima, Ajaj, Ayyad, and Salameh.
+The attack was planned by a group of terrorists including Ramzi Yousef, Ahmed Ajaj, Mahmud Abouhalima, Mohammed A. Salameh, Eyad Ismoil, Nidal Ayyad, and Abdul Rahman Yasin.
+In March 1994, four men were convicted of carrying out the bombing: Ajaj, Abouhalima, Ayyad, and Salameh.
 The charges included conspiracy, explosive destruction of property, and interstate transportation of explosives.
 In November 1997, two more were convicted: Ramzi Yousef, the organizer behind the bombings, and Eyad Ismoil, who drove the van carrying the bomb.

 Emad Salem, an FBI informant and a key witness in the trial of Ramzi Yousef, Abdul Hakim Murad, and Wali Khan Amin Shah, stated that the bomb itself was built under supervision from the FBI.
-During his time as an FBI informant, Salem recorded hours of telephone conversations with his FBI handlers, and reports submitted in court.
-In tapes made after the bombings, Salem alleged that an unnamed FBI supervisor declined to move forward on a plan that would have used a "phony powder" to fool the conspirators into believing that they were working with genuine explosives.
+During his time as an FBI informant, Salem recorded hours of telephone conversations with his FBI handlers.
+In tapes made after the bombing, Salem alleged that an unnamed FBI supervisor declined to move forward on a plan that would have used a "phony powder" to fool the conspirators into believing that they were working with genuine explosives.